 Having a large reusable water bottle that you keep full and take wherever you go will certainly help you get enough fluids into your day.
 And when you’re craving something hot, opt for caffeine free herbal tea (or decaf coffee).

 Hydrating not only supports your immune system but it helps to flush out any germs trying to take up residence in your body!

 Keep Yourself Healthy

 If you follow the simple steps above, you’re much less likely to get sick.
 But if you do, be sure to seek medical care.
 If you suspect you have the flu or Coronavirus (COVID-19) contact your doctor to report your symptoms as soon as possible and follow their instructions about where to go for care.
 Then, STAY HOME, keep to yourself, get plenty of rest and take care.
-Whenever possible avoid taking over the counter treatments.
+Whenever possible avoid taking over the counter treatments unless recommended by your doctor.
 They will only mask the symptoms and tempt you to do more than you should!

 The very best way to avoid getting sick is to avoid contact with people who are already ill or carrying a bug.
 What better way to do that than to share this with everyone you know and help them avoid illness this year too!

 I need to start body brushing!
 And my purse stays away from my kitchen counter!

 I added body brushing to my morning routine.
 It helps wake you up.
 I find it tedious and boring to be honest so I listen to “The Life Coach School” podcast while I brush and get ready.
 It’s 30 minutes which is the perfect amount of time for bed making, teeth & body brushing,face washing and dressing.
 Then I go do my workout and shower and get ready for the day after.
 My post about cellulite has in depth info about body brushing.
 I hope you find it helpful!
 Glad you liked this post!